Facts for Visitors

-Karelia is exceptionally diverse in the choice of landscapes, flora and fauna, which it provides.
-There are rugged hilly ridges, marshlands, countless lakes and islands, rivers and rapids, green groves and evergreen conifer forests.
-The extensive wilderness reaches where no trace of human activity can be found and where, with luck, you might instead find the tracks left by a bear or a wolf.
+Karelia is exceptionally diverse in the landscapes, flora and fauna in its area.
+There are extensive wilderness reaches where no trace of human activity can be found and where with luck one might instead find tracks left by bears or wolves.

-There are approximately 2000 lakes in North Karelia, the biggest is Lake Pielinen, which is the 4th largest in Finland.
+There are approximately 2000 lakes in North Karelia, the biggest of which is Lake Pielinen, the 4th largest in Finland.
 Waters cover almost 4000 sq. kms of the area.
 Forests cover approx. 70 % of the region; The headquarters of the European Forest Institute is situated in Joensuu.

 » Read more about Karelian nature

 Koli is one of the Finland’s best-known national landscapes.
-The Koli hills are remain of the Karelids, a mountain chain that was formed two billion years ago.
-The highest peak of the Koli Hills, Ukko-Koli, rises 347 metres above the sea level.
+The Koli hills are remains of the Karelids, a mountain chain formed two billion years ago.
+The highest peak of the Koli hills, Ukko-Koli, stands 347 meters above the sea level.
 It is also the highest point in Southern Finland.

 » Read more about Koli National Park

-Finland became independent in 1917, but before this time Karelia was ruled by Russia and Sweden in turn.
-The Karelian border has been re-drawn again and again over the centuries, the last time being just over sixty years ago.
+Finland became independent in 1917, but before this time Karelia was ruled both Russia and Sweden, turn by turn.
+The Karelia border has been re-drawn again and again over the past few centuries – the last time being just over sixty years ago.

-Nowadays Finnish Karelia, officially known as the Province of North Karelia, is the easternmost province of Finland and of the continental European Union.
-Guided tours are conducted to the very easternmost point on Lake Virmajärvi in Ilomantsi.
-The history of Karelia has seen several phases and you can discover these for yourself at such places as the North Karelian Museum at the culture, museum and tourist centre Carelicum in Joensuu.
+Nowadays Karelia has been split between Russia (where it is the Republic of Karelia) and Finland (where it is officially known as the province of North Karelia).
+In Finland North Karelia is known as the easternmost province of Finland and of the continental European Union.
+Guided excursions are organized to the very easternmost point on Lake Virmajärvi in Ilomantsi.
+The history of Karelia has seen several phases and you can familiarize yourself with them in places such as the North Karelian Museum at the cultural & tourist centre Carelicum in Joensuu.

-Finland is officially bilingual country with Finnish and Swedish as the official languages.
-English and German are also widely spoken and in the eastern parts of Finland, as in Karelia, some also speak Russian.
+Finland is a bilingual country with Finnish and Swedish as the official languages.
+English and German are also widely spoken and in the eastern parts of Finland, such as North Karelia, many also speak Russian.

 Foreign nationals in the Schengen area can enter Finland with a valid passport or another travel document accepted by Finland.
-If you are from a country outside of the Schengen area, you must always have a visa when coming to Finland.
+If you are from a country outside the Schengen area, you must always have a visa with you when coming to Finland.

 » More information about arriving in Finland from the website of the Ministry of Foreign Affairs of Finland